andrewlalis/handy-httpd/docs/src/guide/handling-requests.md

 As you've seen in the [introduction](./README.md), you can create a new server with a function that takes in an [HttpRequestContext](ddoc-handy_httpd.components.handler.HttpRequestContext).
 This function serves as a **handler**, that _handles_ incoming requests.
 In fact, that function is just a shorthand way of making an instance of the [HttpRequestHandler](ddoc-handy_httpd.components.handler.HttpRequestHandler) interface.

-The HttpRequestHandler interface defines a single method: `void handle(ref HttpRequestContext ctx)` that takes a request context and performs everything that's needed to respond to that request.
+The HttpRequestHandler interface defines a single method: [handle](ddoc-handy_httpd.components.handler.HttpRequestHandler.handle), that takes a request context and performs everything that's needed to respond to that request.

 Usually, to correctly respond to a request, you need to:
 1. Read information from the HTTP request.